sideroad/potateman/README.md

 1. Access https://potateman.herokuapp.com
 2. Read QR code by players
+3. If u want to add CPU, Click human icon to add
-3. Click Crash button to start game
+4. Click Crash button to start game

 * You can invite other people to click share icon. mirroring URL will be copied on clipboard.
 Share the URL to others.